 Lava Creek – mid-distance (7 miles round-trip) passing by Undine Falls – 60 ft waterfall.

 Although this area is not usually regarded as prime wildlife spotting territory, we saw our fair share around Mammoth.
 Your first surprise will be mule deer wandering the hotel and dining hall car park when you arrive!
-We also saw pronghorn and elk but bison are known to be regular visitors to the area.
+We also saw pronghorn and elk but bison are well known to be regular visitors to the area.

 Campgrounds – Mammoth campground is the only campground open all year at Yellowstone.
 This is a first come first served site and costs US$ 20 per night.
 More information.